-Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management climate-related developments include the reputational opportunity of being perceived as a sustainable or greenminded company.
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Reputation Changes related to other climate-related developments include the reputational opportunity of being perceived as a sustainable or green-minded company.
 Such an opportunity affects HCP by potentially increasing the demand for our properties, which could increase our rental related revenues, due to the attraction of new tenants who choose to relocate to one of our properties due to our reputation as a sustainable company.
-Our sustainability reporting efforts have resulted in HCP being recognized as a leader in the healthcare real estate sector. existing products/services implications include increased lease revenue derived from the increased demand for our space due to the attraction of new tenants who choose to relocate to one of our properties due to our reputation as a sustainable company.
-We earned \$1,273.2 million in rental related revenues within our boundary in 2015.
-A 1% increase in such revenue due to increased demand could result in an additional \$12.7 million annually as compared to 2015.
-We believe such revenue resulting from increased demand for our manage the financial implication of opportunities resulting from other climate-related developments such as reputation include making our green initiatives more transparent by publishing an annual Sustainability Report and responding to surveys such as CDP, DJSI, and GRESB to attract greenminded tenants interested in leasing space from reputable sustainable companies.
-The awards we have received for our sustainability reporting efforts solidifies our reputation in the eyes of current and potential assure and publish our annual Sustainability Report and to respond to various sustainability surveys is approximately \$350,000.
-Additionally, the incremental costs associated with the implementation of 332 efficiency projects in 2015 was approximately \$2.6 million; and the implementation of "smart" building technology for 7 buildings in 2015 was approximately \$133,000.
+Our sustainability reporting efforts have resulted in HCP being recognized as a leader in the healthcare real Increased demand for existing products/services 1 to 3 years Direct More likely than not Medium The estimated financial implications include increased lease revenue derived from the increased demand for our space due to the attraction of new tenants who choose to relocate to one of our properties due to our reputation as a sustainable company.
+We earned \$1.41 billion in rental related revenues within our boundary in 2016.
+A 1% increase in such revenue due to increased demand could result in an additional \$14.1 million annually as compared to 2015.
+We believe such revenue resulting from Methods we are using to maximize the opportunities and related potential positive financial implications resulting from other climate-related developments such as reputation include making our green initiatives more transparent by publishing an annual Sustainability Report and responding to surveys such as CDP, DJSI, and GRESB to attract greenminded tenants interested in leasing space from reputable sustainable companies.
+Additionally, the awards we have received for our sustainability The annual cost to prepare, assure and publish our annual Sustainability Report and to respond to various sustainability surveys is approximately \$350,000.
+The incremental costs associated with the implementation of 363 efficiency projects in 2016 was approximately \$5.8 million; and the implementation of "smart" building technology for 8 buildings in 2016 was approximately \$143,000.